rhyslee211/virtual-deck/README.md

 # VirtualDeck

-## What is Virtual Deck?
+## What is VirtualDeck?

-Virtual Deck is a stream deck built into your computer.
+VirtualDeck is a stream deck built into your computer.
 Instead of buying an entire new device, users can assign keybindings to macros that perform tasks such as:

 * Muting mic in OBS
 * Switching OBS Scenes